Monthly Archives: April 2010

 • charismatic professionals tend to get noticed and move up the corporate ladder faster, irrespective of their technical and leadership skills,

-• articulate speakers are likely to be more influential on their audiences even if their messages are poor in form and content.
+• articulate speakers are likely to influence their audiences more even if their messages are poor in form and content.

-Halo Effect Generated by Apple's iPod Politicians, film and TV stars, sportspersons, celebrities and brand managers have learned to construct a halo effect and later capitalize on their perceptible reputations.
-Apple’s iPod generated positive impressions of other Apple products — the company capitalized on this halo effect and delivered excellent products in the iPhone and iPad.
-Renowned fashion designers can command higher price points even for ordinary clothes.
+Politicians, film and TV stars, sportspersons, celebrities and brand managers have learned to construct a halo effect and capitalize on their reputations.
+Apple’s iPod spawned positive impressions of other Apple products—the company took advantage of this halo effect and delivered excellent products in the iPhone and iPad.
+In another example, renowned fashion designers can set high prices for perfectly ordinary clothes.

 Halo and Horns Effects in Social Judgment